 Joey: Did it make you wanna walk around in your underwear?

-Joey: (frustrated) Still not hot enough!
+Joey: (frustrated, heads for his apartment) Still not hot enough!

 Chandler: What about all that "friends forever" stuff?